 Avoid Making These Mistakes After A DUI Arrest:

-- Failure to request a hearing within 30 days following your arrest.
+2. Make sure to request a hearing within 30 days following your arrest.

-2. Assuming a failed BAC test means a conviction is inevitable.
+3. Don’t assume that a failed BAC test means a conviction is inevitable.

-4. Not immediately retaining a lawyer.
+4. Immediately hire a lawyer.